cloudmesh/cloudmesh-openapi/paper/_index.md

 Platform, Oracle’s OpenStack based providers, and more.
-Cloud providers offer these resources in multiple service models including infrastructure as a service, platform as a service, software as a service, and, recently, function as a service. [^NIST-SP-800-145].
+Cloud providers offer these resources in multiple service models including infrastructure as a service, platform as a service, software as a service, and, recently, function as a service [^NIST-SP-800-145].
 These providers are rapidly offering new platforms and services ranging from bare-metal machines to AI development platforms like Google’s TensorFlow Enterprise platform [^tensorflow-enterprise], and